CatNinjaLuna/Flash-Kernels-Playground/README.md

 -  **PyTorch version**: 2.6.0a0+ecf3bae40a.nv25.01 (NVIDIA custom build)
 -  **CUDA available**: True
 -  **Device**: NVIDIA GeForce RTX 5090 Laptop GPU
+-  **Triton version**: 3.1.0 (pre-installed, no installation needed)
 -  **Driver**: 581.60
 -  **CUDA Version**: 13.0
 -  **GPU Memory**: 24463 MiB total

+**Note**: Triton 3.1.0 is already installed in the NVIDIA container, so you don't need to install it separately.
+The container comes pre-configured with PyTorch, CUDA, and Triton optimized for NVIDIA GPUs.

 **Why this works**: NVIDIA's official containers include experimental support for new GPU architectures before mainstream PyTorch releases.